stagex-mirror/stagex/README.md

 ## Usage

-You can do anything with these images you would with most any other musl based containerized linux distro, only with high supply chain integrity and determinism.
+You can do anything with these images you would with almost any other musl based containerized Linux distro, only with high supply chain integrity and determinism.

 For a full list of images see the "packages" directory.